Tours of The James Dempsey Mansion

 A registered Michigan non-profit organization, federal 501(c)3 non-profit status is pending.

 To reserve your tour, Please call the The Dempsey Manor office at (616) 802-4588.
 Alternatively, you can make inquiry by emailing us at: DempseyManor@yahoo.com

 It is best to give as much advance notice as possible of both your requested date and the size of your party (two weeks is suggested).
 On occasion, tours may be booked at shorter notice, so please inquire.

 Light refreshments are available at an additional $8.50 per person for group tours of six persons or more.
-Advance arrangements are required by calling the The Dempsey Manor office at (616) 802-4588 at the time of your Tour Reservation.
+Advance arrangements for refreshments are required by calling The Dempsey Manor office at (616) 802-4588 at the time of your Tour Reservation.

 Produced by the State of Michigan's